simprl/atomic-design/manualdocs/rules.md

 ## Responsibility

+* Framework-specific and environment-specific logic.
+* Define many variants for render atoms.
+It means use Input atom to create NumberInput, TextInput, MoneyInput molecules.
 * Molecules should be responsible for calculating props for atoms.
 * Molecules should not perform calculations themselves.
 They simply compose functions, hooks, and one or more atoms.
 * Molecules call functions and hooks that return props, then forward those props into atoms.

 ## Dependency Inversion
 Molecules use functions and hooks that can be swapped out.
 For example, there are different functions to compute the current link in Next.js versus Vike.
 We can inject the appropriate helper for each environment.

 # Cell